 Court Upholds Ban.
 In Colorado, an association amended its CC&Rs to ban smoking inside units.
 The restriction was challenged by smokers.
 The court rejected the smokers' argument that the restriction exceeded the association's authority.
 The judge noted that second-hand smoke is a nuisance and upheld the CC&R amendment as proper and reasonable.
 (Christiansen v.
 Heritage Hills.)

 HOAs That Ban Smoking.
-In the Davis-Stirling newsletter, I asked readers to report if they had successfully banned all smoking in their development, including inside units.
+In our firm's newsletter, we asked readers to report if they had successfully banned all smoking in their development, including inside units.
 Following are some of the responses:

 HOA #1.
 You asked readers to share whether they had a ban on smoking in their governing documents.
 We first banned smoking in the common areas back in 2009.
 In 2010 members adopted a complete ban ANYWHERE within the four corners of the parcel (common area, inside the units and sidewalk).
 We extended the ban to members, residents, guests and vendors. -Sandy O, San Francisco.